The Cheeky Monkey Media Blog

 Regardless of which option you choose, it is best if you do the card sort after you complete your user and keyword research.

 User and keyword research give you a sense of what language is used and in what combinations.
 The card sort gives you a chance to test any assumptions you may have made as a result of this research before you go too far in the website (re)design process.
-Moreover, card sorts enable to the website design and development to get a clearer idea of user behavior and thinking patterns than they would have with just interviews and keyword research.
+Moreover, card sorts enable the website design and development to get a clearer idea of user behavior and thinking patterns than they would have with just interviews and keyword research.

 5. Follow the 8 Principles of Information Architecture (especially the principles of choices and disclosure)